fredoste101/bmb/README.txt

 Bookmarks will be hard coded (I.E file and line), but there will be functions to detect when a bookmark no longer point to the same piece of text as previous.
+And then it can be changed automatically or manually.

 This allows us (hopefully) to update bookmarks when changes occurs in text (code).